complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 Repositioning on the Narrative Interface enables a participant to drag their alters to new positions, keeping the displayed edges intact.

-{% include nc-image src="assets/img/architect-guide/9.png" %}

-We will click "Save and Return" and are now able to view the configured Narrative stage on our timeline.
+Click "Save and Return" and are now able to view the configured Narrative stage on our timeline.

 ## Finishing Off Your Protocol

-Now with each of these stages in the protocol, make sure to save your file.
-The file name of the protocol set in Architect will be the same name used in both the Network Canvas Interviewer app and Network Canvas Server.
+Make sure to save your file.
+The file name of the protocol will uniquely identify it in both the Network Canvas Interviewer app and Network Canvas Server.

 There are numerous ways to transition from building the protocol within the Architect to deployment.

-- Within the Interviewer app, import the protocol file directly from a file location on your local computer.
+* Within the Interviewer app, import the protocol file directly from a file location on your local computer.
-- Host the protocol file on a web server and then within the Interviewer app, import the protocol file from a web URL.
+* Host the protocol file on a web server and then within the Interviewer app, import the protocol file from a web URL.
-- Use Server to manage the workflow.
-Once the protocol is loaded into Server it can be deployed to numerous field devices and then receive data from these devices for collation and export.
+* Use Server to manage the workflow.
+Once the protocol is loaded into Server it can be deployed to multiple field devices and then receive data from these devices for collation and export.

-In the next section [Server and Interviewer Workflows](./server-workflows.md) we will show you how to use Server to load a protocol file onto multiple devices and then receive the data from those devices.
+In the next tutorial, [Server and Interviewer Workflows](./server-workflows.md), we will show you how to use Server to load a protocol file onto multiple devices and then receive the data from those devices.